richardkopelow/generator-samsara/README.md

 # generator-samsara
-Generator for the Cube example Samsara project
+Generator for generating Samsara projects

 This generator project is heavily influenced by generator-famous